cofoundry-cms/Cofoundry.Docs/src/Framework/Dependency Injection.md

-﻿Cofoundry relies heavily on dependency injection, building on top of the [.NET Core dependency abtractions](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) to provide additional features such as:
+Cofoundry relies heavily on dependency injection, building on top of the [.NET Core dependency abtractions](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) to provide additional features such as:

 - Automatic registrations
 - Modular dependency registrations